YirenWA/Physical-Computing---Yiren-Wang/README.md

 # Week 1
-This week I will be thinking about the structures that enable interactive Input and Output and the work of the installation.
+This week I will be thinking about implementing interactive Inputs and Outputs and the structure of how the installation works.

 Possible Inputs and Outputs to explore:

 Input 1:  Person " inputs" the words onto the sensing area - Touch sensor
 Output 1:  The sewing machine moves to the specified position - Stepper motor/ Servo motor
 Input 2:  Person triggers the switch to start the machine - ? sensor